Understanding and Bridging the Planner-Coder Gap: A Systematic Study on the Robustness of Multi-Agent Systems for Code Generation: Augmenting MAS Robustness

 \parh{Plan Interpretation.} Despite remarkable efforts in previous work~\cite{dong2024self,zhang2024pair,islam2024mapcoder} to devise sophisticated prompting structures for planning agents, they primarily focus on choosing the right algorithm without considering the information transmission loss in MASs (see~\E~\ref{eq:plan1},~\ref{eq:plan2}).
 As discussed in \S~\ref{subsection:formulation}, the multi-stage transformation process of MAS introduces information loss, where the planner generates generally correct logic but discards implementation-critical details, leading to incorrect code implementations by the coder.

 To effectively address this issue and enhance plan quality, we prompt the inserted monitor agent to interpret the plan generated by the planner to make it more comprehensible to the coder.
 The monitor agent aims to enhance the clarity and completeness of the planned coding logic and mitigate the planner-coder gap, rather than correcting the semantic content of the plan.
 Specifically, the monitor interprets the decomposed requirement $\mathcal{R}$ and coding logic $\mathcal{L}$ with detailed explanations and clarifications targeting the five error patterns identified in Sec.~\ref{sec:implication}, producing an interpreted plan $p'$ that bridges the semantic gap between planning and coding.
 Fig.~\ref{fig:prompt} presents an illustrative example of our prompt for the monitor agent.
-By interpreting and expanding the plan $p$ into $p'$, the monitor effectively reduces the information loss between the coding logic and final implementation, which ensures that critical implementation details lost in Eq.~\ref{eq:plan1},~\ref{eq:plan2} are restored before code generation.
+By interpreting the plan $p$ into $p'$, the monitor facilitates the restoration of critical implementation details lost in Eq.~\ref{eq:plan1},~\ref{eq:plan2} before code generation, which effectively reduces the information loss between the coding logic and final implementation.
 We employ few-shot prompting with carefully crafted examples to guide the interpretation process, focusing on the fundamental components of programming plans---such as core concepts, logic flows, and edge cases---rather than being tailored to any specific problem domain.
 This task-agnostic design provides general applicability across different code generation scenarios.